Chungywungy/BCIT-Hacakathon/README.md

 5. type in "generate()"
 6. Enter (or copy and paste) your code for your Python function
 7. Press Ctrl + D or type "END" to start parsing your code

+# Authors
+Placeholder

+# License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.